neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 [many more options](https://datashuttle.neuroinformatics.dev/pages/how_tos/transfer-data.html#custom-transfers)
 for customised transfer available.

-Transfers can be run through the Python API similarly:
+Transfers can also be run directly in code through the Python API:
 ```python
 from datashuttle import DataShuttle